wwang-chcn/Giotto_ReadtheDocs/docs/source/branches.rst

 Giotto Suite
 =================

-The Suite branch of Giotto is the latest and extended version of Giotto released in 2022 which is under active development.
-Giotto Suite is a modular platform for analyzing spatial -omics technologies with interoperability with other popular spatial analysis classes.
-Using {terra} and {data.table}, Giotto Suite adopts fast and memory efficient methods from the geospatial field.
+The Suite branch of Giotto is the latest and extended version of Giotto and is under active development.
+Giotto Suite is focused on building a modular platform for analyzing spatial -omics technologies and thrives to be interoperable with other popular spatial analysis tools and classes.
+Using established packages optimized for large(r) data, Giotto Suite adopts fast and memory efficient methods to create an interactive analysis.
 Click the logo below to learn more about the Giotto Suite branch.

 .. image:: images/GiottoLogo.png
    :target: https://giottosuite.readthedocs.io/en/latest/#